Kubernetes Deployment

 release: prometheus-stack

 The ServiceMonitor scrapes /actuator/prometheus.
-Requires the Prometheus Operator CRDs to be installed.
+Requires the Prometheus Operator CRDs to be installed and a bearerTokenFile (or Helm-managed equivalent) pointing at the DVARA_ACTUATOR_METRICS_API_KEY value — see the ServiceMonitor parameter table above.

 Security